berenise7/todo-list/README.md

 # Project Title
-One Paragraph of the project description
+One Paragraph of the project description.

 You can find more information by visiting the [CodeSpace](https://codespaceacademy.com/) repository.

 ## Getting Started
 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.

 See deployment for notes on deploying the project on a live system.

 ### Prerequites